 You'll need an undergraduate degree, or demonstrable relevant work experience, such as working as a police officer, social worker, health and care practitioner, or for a non-governmental organisation.

-You'll need a sufficient level of English for this course to understand the material and pass assignments.
+You'll need a sufficient level of English to understand the material and pass assignments.
 If English is not your first language, you'll need to demonstrate your English level.
 You'll need to take an approved English language test and send us your results with your application.

-Language requirements are in accordance with standard University entry requirements, which is International English Language Testing System (IELTS), with a minimum score of 7.0 for postgraduate level.
+Language requirements are in accordance with standard University entry requirements.
+Which is International English Language Testing System (IELTS), with a minimum score of 6.5 and no component score below 6.0.

 Browse our other CPD and short courses: